keya-dialog/jsalt-dialogue-lab/README.md

 Open the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) and try to run different models.
 The LLAMA models and their derivations, such as Alpaca and Vicuna, should be compatible with the script.
-We also tested the code with `EleutherAI/pythia-70m`.
+We tested the code with `EleutherAI/pythia-70m`.
-Try also to scale the models' size, e.g., `EleutherAI/pythia-12b` instead `EleutherAI/pythia-70m`.
+Try to scale the models' size, e.g., `EleutherAI/pythia-12b` instead `EleutherAI/pythia-70m`.
-Note that the `pythia-70m`` model is excellent for debugging.
+Note that the `pythia-70m` model is excellent for debugging.
-Try also models trained on different datasets `OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5`.
+Try models trained on different datasets `OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5`.

 ### Task5: Questions
 - Do zero-shot models perform better as the number of parameters grows?
 For which metrics?